iSaluki/phhs6/content/sixth/Business/Units/fh/FiscalAndMonetaryPolicy.md

 #### Quotas

 - Limits on the quantity of imports allowed or a limit to the value of imports permitted into a country over a specific time frame

+#### Non-tariff barriers

+- Other regulations such as labelling requirements or quality standards
+- They are administrative, technical and regulatory obstacles to trade

+#### Export subsidies

+- Payments to encourage domestic production by lowering their costs

+#### Domestic subsidies

+- Domestic subsidies involve government help or state aid for domestic businesses facing financial problems